Bucks County Criminal Defense Lawyer

 Once you have been arrested, it is critical that you hire an attorney as soon as possible.
-In many cases, you will be questioned by the police after you have been arrested and booked.
+In many cases, you will be questioned by the police after being arrested and booked.
 Being questioned by the police while in police custody requires being advised of your Miranda rights.
 Because you are in custody, you may not leave because you do not wish to face questioning.
 However, you have specific rights that the police must respect, including your right to an attorney.

 Your Miranda rights provide you with the right to an attorney while being interrogated by the police.
 The police will inform you that you can waive these rights, but it is in your best interest to invoke them.
 Having an attorney by your side during questioning by the police will prevent you from providing incriminating information to law enforcement.
 They can also begin working on your case sooner instead of having to play catch-up later on.
 If the police have arrested you or a loved one, call our Bucks County criminal defense lawyers immediately.

-What Are The Types of Criminal Charges in Bucks County
+Types of Criminal Charges in Bucks County

 Bucks County follows the Pennsylvania Criminal Code, which classifies crimes into three categories: felony, misdemeanor, or summary offense.
 Felonies tend to be more severe crimes and come with long prison terms and higher fines.
-Misdemeanors are less stringent than felonies and come with shorter prison terms and less costly fines.
-Finally, summary offenses are only minor infractions, tend to have minor to moderate fines, and generally do not carry prison terms.
+Misdemeanors are less stringent than felonies and have shorter prison terms and less costly fines.
+Finally, summary offenses are only minor infractions, have minor to moderate fines, and generally do not carry prison terms.
 Murder, perhaps the most serious crime, is treated separately from felonies under the criminal code.

-Felonies are some of the most serious types of criminal offenses in the Pennsylvania criminal code.
+Felonies are some of the most serious criminal offenses in the Pennsylvania criminal code.
 Felonies are broken down into three subcategories.
 These categories are, from least to most serious, felonies of the third-degree, second-degree, and -first-degree.
 Each subcategory comes with a different range of sentences.
 Third-degree felonies carry prison terms of no more than 7 years.
 Second-degree felonies have prison terms of no more than 10 years.
 First-degree felonies may carry prison terms of longer than 10 years, potentially up to life.
 Not all felony offenses are the same, and you need an experienced Bucks County criminal defense attorney to help you determine what charges you have and the consequences you face.

 Misdemeanors, just like felonies, are broken down into three subcategories based on how serious they are.
 From least to most serious, these subcategories are misdemeanors of the third, second, and first-degree.
-Misdemeanors generally carry much shorter prison terms than even the least serious felony charge.
+Misdemeanors generally carry shorter prison terms than even the least serious felony charges.
 A defendant convicted of a third-degree misdemeanor faces a prison term of 1 year at the most.
 A second-degree misdemeanor conviction comes with a prison term of no more than 2 years.
 Finally, a first-degree misdemeanor conviction could place you behind bars for up to 5 years.